gustavlokna/Elevator/TTK4145/README.md

 ElevatorDriver: Manages all elevator sensors (floor and obstruction) and calculates the elevator’s current state.
 It propagates this state to the Assigner module and sets the motor direction as instructed by the Assigner.

-Assigner: Assigns confirmed orders received from the Network module and forwards these to the Lights and Driver modules.
+Assigner: Assigns confirmed orders received from the Network module and forwards these to the Lights and ElevatorDriver modules.
 It also forwards new and completed orders to the Network module, as well as an updated elevator state.

-Lights: Handles all button, floor and door lights based on input from the Assigner and Driver modules.
+Lights: Handles all button, floor and door lights based on input from the Assigner and ElevatorDriver modules.

 Network: Maintains the state of all elevators, propagates the cyclic counter, and transmits the local elevator state across the network.